run-llama/create-llama/templates/types/multiagent/fastapi/README-template.md

 - Message queue (port 8000): To exchange the message between services
 - Control plane (port 8001): A gateway to manage the tasks and services.
 - Human consumer (port 8002): To handle result when the task is completed.
-- Agent services (from port 8003 onwards): Default is a `query_engine` agent which helping on query information from the index to answer the question.
+- Agent service `query_engine` (port 8003): Agent that can query information from the configured LlamaIndex index.
+- Agent service `dummy_agent` (port 8004): A dummy agent that does nothing.
+Good starting point to add more agents.

 The ports listed above are set by default, but you can change them in the `.env` file.